Chalarangelo/30-seconds-of-code/README.md

 ## Want to contribute?

-* If you want to help us improve, take a minute to read the [Contribution Guidelines](/CONTRIBUTING.md) first.
+* If you want to help us to improve, take a minute to read the [Contribution Guidelines](/CONTRIBUTING.md) first.
 * Use the [Snippet Template](/snippet-template.md) to add new snippets to the collection.
 * If you find a problem with a specific snippet, please [open an issue](https://github.com/30-seconds/30-seconds-of-code/issues/new).
 * If you find a problem with the website, please [report it in the web repository](https://github.com/30-seconds/30-seconds-web/issues/new).